Buddhist surname

 In East Asian Buddhism, monks and nuns usually adopt a Buddhist surname and a Dharma name, which are combined in the surname-first East-Asian naming order.
-Since the 4th century the standard Buddhist surname has been Shi (Chinese: 釋, Korean: Seok, Vietnamese: Thích, Japanese: Shaku), which is the first syllable of Shijiamoni, the Chinese word for Shakyamuni.
+Since the 4th century the standard Buddhist surname has been Shi (Chinese: 釋, Korean: Seok, Vietnamese: Thích, Japanese: Shaku), which is the first syllable of Shijiamouni, the Chinese word for Shakyamuni.
 This practice was introduced by the Jin dynasty (266–420) monk Dao'an in around 370, when he stayed in Xiangyang, and became general practice in China after 385.
 Previously Chinese monks and nuns used several other Buddhist surnames, typically designating the ethnonational origin of their foreign preceptors.

 The most notable early surname was Zhu (竺 (Zhú, Chu^{2}, Zuk^{1})), which came from Tianzhu (the Chinese word for India).
 Jingjian (292–361) or Zhu Jingjian was the first nun of China.
 Daosheng (c.
 360–434) or Zhu Daosheng was one of the last influential monks to use Zhu rather than Shi.